-For this week’s Pilates class, it was back to the average sized class, which was less than 10.
-Instead of the usual rings, we did the original mat routines by warming up with the pelvic tilts.
-We started with the 100, the single straight leg stretch, the double leg stretch, the criss cross, the straight leg stretch, and the sidekick series on both sides with the bicycle/backpedal, the side sashay and reverse side sashays, the double leg lower lifts and the double leg circle.
-We also did some new Pilates exercises I don’t know the name of, (and I would get back to you on their names in my next hub in two weeks), but we did the scissors on the mat, (something I didn’t differently and wrong for home practice).
-We also did the two-pulse point flex exercises, the 100 on our stomachs, swimming, and a couple of planks (bent elbow and extended elbow) along with the side plank, the child’s pose, the arm-leg reach with a single leg circle, and Pilates stance to finish the routine.
+For this week’s Pilates class, it was back to the averages size, which was less than ten.
+Instead of the usual rings, we did the original mat routines by warming up with the Pelvic Tilts.
+We started with the 100, the Single Straight Leg Stretch, the Double Leg stretch, the CrissCross, the Straight Leg Stretch, and the Sidekick Series on both sides with the Bicycle/Backpedal, the Side Sashay and Reverse Side Sashays, the double leg lower lifts. and the Double Leg Circle.
+We also had done the Scissor kicks on the mat, the Two-Pulse Point Flex Exercises, the 100 on our stomachs, Swimming Cycle, a couple of Bent Elbow and Straight Arm Planks, the Side Planks, the Child’s Pose, the Arm-Leg Reach with a Single Leg Circle, and Pilates Stance to finish the routine.

 Splashing Around in Hydro Pilates

-For my 7th and 8th Hydro Pilates sessions, we’ve warmed up with some body twists and side stretches in the cold water of the pool, which really should’ve been warmed up.
-We’ve did some squats with straight and bent legs and some press and pull side stretches on both sides.
-We’ve also did the plank and the one-legged plank, when we raise one leg and later do a one leg circle in another set of exercises, followed by foot circles.
-We’ve done this also on the other side.
-We’ve also did arm circles and the side plank to do some sone bicycle/backpedal exercises and the side sashay/reverse sashay set of exercises.
-One one exercise we’ve did was the one-bent arm plank with one arm by leaning in and out from the wall.
-We’ve also did the tree pose, in which i chose to use the wall, since I knew I would be unsteady with my healing right sprained knee would give me difficult to balance.
-We’ve also did the Warrior I/Airplane pose, the Warrior 2/Reverse Warrior Pose and another set of the press and pull stretch pose, and the chair squat pose in the water, too.
-To finish out the session, we’ve did the mermaid side stretch and the spinal twist and the pilates stance.
+For my 7th and 8th Hydro Pilates sessions, we’ve warmed up with some Body Twists and Side Stretches in the cold pool water.
+We’ve did Squats with straight and bent legs, and some Press-and-Pull Side Stretches on both sides.
+We’ve also did the Plank and the one-legged Plank, when we raised one leg in the air, then followed it with a One Leg Circle in another set of exercises with Foot Circles on both sides.
+We’ve also done a couple of Arm Circles and the Side plank to do some Bicycle/Backpedal exercises and the Side Sashay/Reverse Sashays.
+In one exercise, we’ve performed the One-Bent Arm Plank with one arm leaning in from the wall.
+Then we've worked on balancing with the Tree Pose, the Warrior I/Airplane Pose, the Warrior 2/Reverse Warrior Pose, and then cooled down with another set of the Press-and-Pull-Stretch pose, and the Chair Squat Pose in the water too.
+To finish out the session, we’ve done the Mermaid Side Stretch and the Spinal Twists, and the Pilates Stance.